Sustainable mobility as an environmentally friendly means of transport

 Shifting logistics to the railway

 To make transportation more sustainable in the future, less personal transportation must be used.
 Additionally, changes must be made to logistics.
-A strong promotion of railway transport would be a first that with significant benefits:
+A strong promotion of railway transport would be a first step which brings significant benefits:

 • Most trains are powered by electricity, which is often green electricity.